-The mole chilaquiles in my opinion are the best chilaquiles recipe out there.
+The mole chilaquiles, in my opinion, is the best chilaquiles recipe out there.
 Because they incorporate many of my favorite flavors and ingredients.
 Such as Cacique Ranchero Queso Fresco and Cacique Crema Mexicana.
 Not to mention a delectable mole poblano that came directly from Puebla and homemade totopos.

 Totopos are homemade corn chips made with leftover tortillas from the prior day.
 The cold tortillas are cut in triangles, placed in a tray to dry, and then fried until golden brown.
 The totopos are very important to the chilaquiles as they are the structure of the dish.

 These corn chips have to be crunchy and perfectly golden brown to have that particular and delicious flavor that the chilaquiles have.

 Mole Chilaquiles for Breakfast

 - 4 cups of totopos or corn chips preferably homemade

 - 4 eggs

 - 1 cup of Cacique Crema Mexicana